ncreep/1984-talk/README.md

 Material for the "What Orwell's 1984 Can  Teach Us about Programming" talk.

-To view the slides, open [this](https://ncreep.github.io/1984-talk/presentation/presentation.html) link.
+To view the slides, open [this](https://ncreep.github.io/1984-talk/presentation/presentation.html) link (click `p` to show the speaker's notes).